OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 ##Class Properties

 When you create or edit a property, the **property** page opens.
-On the **Configuration** tab on a property page, you can set the following:
+On the **Configuration** tab of a property page, you can set the following:
 * **Name** and **Description** are what it says
 * Determining how the property values show when you view a document:
   * **Tab**:  if you give a name for a tab here, the property will show on a separate tab